Universal groups of cellular automata: Definitions

 Our conventions for the naturals are $0 \in \N$, $\N_+ = \N \setminus \{0\}$, and the set of primes is $\primes$.
 Intervals are discrete unless otherwise specified, i.e. $[a, b] = [a, b] \cap \Z$.
 Some basic knowledge of group theory \cite{Ro96}, symbolic dynamics \cite{LiMa95} and cellular automata is assumed, and we try to follow standard conventions.

-An \emph{alphabet} is a finite set.
+An \emph{alphabet} is a finite set, and we mainly consider \emph{non-trivial} alphabets, namely ones with at least two elements.
 A \emph{subshift} is a shift-invariant closed subset of $A^\Z$ for an alphabet $A$, where the shift $\sigma : A^\Z \to A^\Z$ is $\sigma(x)_i = x_{i+1}$.
-The subshift carries the knowledge of the alphabet (the alphabet represents a fixed basis of expansivity).
-If $X$ is a subshift, a \emph{basic cylinder} is a cylinder of the form $[a]_i$ where $a$ is in the alphabet of $X$.
+Elements $x \in A^\Z$ are called \emph{configurations} or \emph{points}.
+If $X$ is a subshift, a \emph{basic cylinder} is a set of the form $[a]_i = \{x \in A^\Z \;|\; x_i = a\}$ where $a$ is in the alphabet of $X$.
 Basic cylinders form a subbase of the topology.

 The \emph{automorphisms} of a subshift $X$ are the self-homeomorphisms of $X$ that commute with the shift $\sigma$, and they form a group denoted by $\Aut(X)$.
 When $X = A^\Z$, we write $\Aut(X)$ also as $\RCA(A)$, and $\RCA(|A|)$ for the abstract group up to isomorphism.